-Cross Watling Street and join Old Watling Street to follow the line of the original Roman road 3.
-There are fine views of Flamstead church across the valley 3.
+Cross the main road $\triangle$ and, passing to the right of the petrol station, join Old Watling Street to follow the line of the original Roman road $\bigcirc$ .
+There are fine views of Flamstead church across the valley $\bigcirc$ .

-Recross the 'new' road (A5) to enter Markyate via London Road and High Street.
-See the River Ver on the west side of the road as it exits its culvert .
+Recross the 'new' road (A5183) to enter Markyate via London Road and High Street.
+See the River Ver on the west side of the road as it exits its culvert to enter Markyate via London Road and High Street.
+See the River Ver on the west side of the road as it exits its culvert to enter Markyate via London Road and High Street.
+See the River Ver on the west side of

 Leave Markyate via Pickford Road, take the footpath left, back to Flamstead.
 Keep right at a fork, up the slope passing allotments.
-There are fine views north and east - including to Kensworth Lynch, the source of the Ver 10 crossing a rolling arable field further on, there are views east, across the valley, to Rainbow Hall Farm 10 crossing a rolling arable field soaring above, as they use the valley thermals as uplift to gain height.
+There are fine views north and east - including to Kensworth Lynch, the source of the Ver 6; crossing a rolling arable field further on, there are views east, across the valley, to Rainbow Hall Farm 7.

+Keep an eye out for Red Kites and Buzzards soaring above as they use the valley thermals as uplift to gain height.